 Be thoughtful in your response to a question on weakness or failure, and try to create the link with honesty and integrity as you lay out the answer.
 Successful leaders must have honesty and integrity as part of their DNA, and be able to see and admit to failures and weaknesses.
 As I said earlier, nobody’s perfect, but a “perfect” answer to this question just might get you admitted!

-Jen Weld worked as an admissions consultant and Former Asst.
-Dir. of Admissions at Cornell’s EMBA program (4 years) prior to joining Accepted.com.
+Jen Weld is a former Accepted admissions consultant and Assistant Director of Admissions at Cornell’s EMBA program.
 She has an additional 10 years of experience in higher ed and corporate marketing.
 Want an admissions expert help you get accepted?
 Click here to get in touch!